eep0x10/runAs.service/README.md

-# Run anything in background as a service (Linux)
+# Run anything in background as a service

-(Example: Run Responder (https://github.com/camopants/igandx-Responder) as a Service to collect hashes)
+(Example: Run Responder (https://github.com/camopants/igandx-Responder) as a service to collect hashes)

+`!!!CHECK RESPONDER INTERFACE!!!`

 ## Create service file: